solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 * 443/tcp
 * 8021/tcp

-After spending many hours with the 8021 port I gave up and went back to the orginal web page.
+After spending many hours with the 8021 port I gave up and went back to the original web page.

 ## Dirbusting